-System administrator must maintain the health of their server.
-One of the critical component is memory.
-When server memory is full utilized, it can slow down the server performance.
-To monitor memory utilization, Linux have another command that called free.
+One of the critical components is the system is its memory (RAM).
+When server memory is fully utilized, it can slow down the server performance.
+To monitor memory utilization, Linux has another command called 'free'.

-To run it, just type free on your console.
+free on your terminal.
 Running it without an option will show you a default view with kilobyte units.

 Memory (in kilobytes units)